Billionaire Profile

 Early Life and Education

-Phillip Terrence "Terry" Ragon was born in Arizona.
-Due to his father's career as a U.S. Air Force fighter pilot, he grew up in several states and graduated high school in Bogota, Colombia.
-Ragon demonstrated an early aptitude for science and technology, leading him to pursue a Bachelor of Science degree in physics from the Massachusetts Institute of Technology (MIT) in 1971.
+Phillip Terrence "Terry" Ragon was born in Arizona in 1949.
+Due to his father's career as a U.S. Air Force fighter pilot, Ragon's childhood involved frequent moves across the United States.
+He spent his senior year of high school in Bogotá, Colombia.
+He earned a Bachelor of Science degree in physics from the Massachusetts Institute of Technology (MIT) in 1971.

 Rise to Success